YetiTool/easycut-smartbench/README.md

 Make sure you can also see Package Explorer in Eclipse - if you can't just go to Window > Show View > Package Explorer.

 If you want to try running the UI, Open "main.py" and click Run (the green play button).
-And off you go :kissingheart:.
+And off you go ;).